Skip to content

 Show details for a specific run.

-By default this prints a human-readable summary including run metadata, latest execution information, paths, and latest options.
+By default this prints a human-readable summary with run metadata, latest execution information, paths, and latest options.

 Arguments